worldwidee/smart_app/README.md

 }
 ```

-- SmartPage() is your dynamic page widget.Use this widget in the dynamic place where you want to display your pages.Then simply you can use like below the example
+- SmartPage() is your dynamic page widget.
+Use this widget in the dynamic place where you want to display your pages.
+Then simply you can use it like the example below
-Helper: "example/app_design/page_control_panel.dart" here you can see how we did it
+Helper: "example/app_design/page_control_panel.dart" here you can see how we it could be done.

 ```dart
   Scaffold(